 - Siphon the oil and gasoline from the tank using a hose pipe.
 Let the oil pour into clean plastic or metal container.

 - Remove the oil drain plug and pour the oil into a container.

-- Remove spark plug wire, tilt the mower on the side and let the carburetor face upwards.
+- Remove the spark plug wire, tilt the mower to the side and let the carburetor face upwards.

 - Remove the bolts holding the blades and slide them off the mower.